Iran–Israel relations

+Iranian and Israeli organizations have been involved in direct military confrontations, such as in the 2006 Lebanon War.
+Iran and Israel have provided support for opposing factions in the Syrian and Yemeni civil wars and conducted cyberattacks and sabotage against each other's infrastructure, including attacks on nuclear facilities and oil tankers.
+Iran's proxy conflict with Saudi Arabia has led to an informal alliance between Israel and Arab states.
+In 2024, amid increasing regional tensions stemming from the Gaza war, Iran–Israel tensions escalated to a period of direct conflict; both carried out missile strikes on the other and Israel assassinated targets in Iran and Syria.
+In 2025, Israel carried out strikes against Iranian nuclear and military targets, sparking the 12 day long Iran–Israel war.

-Timeline of relations
+Timeline

 Pre-modern background

 The beginnings of Jewish history in Iran dates from late Biblical times.
 The biblical books of Isaiah, Daniel, Ezra, Nehemiah, Chronicles, and Esther contain references to the life and experiences of Jews in Persia.
 In the book of Ezra, the Persian king Cyrus the Great is credited with permitting and enabling the Jews to return to Jerusalem and rebuild their Temple; its reconstruction was carried out "according to the decree of Cyrus, and Darius, and Artaxerxes king of Persia" (Ezra 6:14).
 This is said to have taken place in the late sixth century BC, by which time there was a well-established and influential Jewish community in Persia.
 Persian Jews have lived in the territories of today's Iran for over 2,700 years, since the first Jewish diaspora when Shalmaneser V conquered the (Northern) Kingdom of Israel (722 BC) and sent the Israelites into captivity at Khorasan.
 In 586 BC, the Babylonians expelled large populations of Jews from Judea to the Babylonian captivity.
 Jews who migrated to ancient Persia mostly lived in their own communities.

 The Jewish Bible's Ketuvim ends in Second Chronicles with the decree of Cyrus, which returned the exiles to the Promised Land from Babylon along with a commission to rebuild the temple.